 Panelist #1: Gnosis, Researcher at Fellow One Research.
 Body Type Four.

-This weeks Over Privileged White Guy (OPWG) book podcast Episode Six (6) talks about Why Body Type Matters & Muscle Mass with host Walter Hego (Body Type One), author of the Over Privileged White Guy Book, and panel member Gnosis (Body Type Four), who is the main researcher at Fellow One Research.
+Over Privileged White Guy Podcast Episode Three with host Walter Hego (Body Type One), author of the Over Privileged White Guy Book, and panel member Gnosis (Body Type Four), who is the main researcher at Fellow One Research.

 The discussion focuses on the serious issues that white privilege presents in America including white nationalism and white supremacy.
 With racism and institutional racism along with genderism, sexism, and other forms of discrimination, inequality, and unfairness as well as sexual harassment being prevalent in American culture to this very day, it is vital that Americans in general genuinely recognize America’s tainted, broken past and present, including slavery.